Aphthous stomatitis: Diagnosis

-Diagnosis is mostly based on the clinical appearance and the medical history.
-The most important diagnostic feature is a history of recurrent, self healing ulcers at fairly regular intervals.
+Diagnosis is based on the clinical appearance and the medical history.
+The most important diagnostic feature is a history of recurrent, self-healing ulcers at fairly regular intervals.
 Although there are many causes of oral ulceration, recurrent oral ulceration has relatively few causes, most commonly aphthous stomatitis, but rarely Behçet's disease, erythema multiforme, ulceration associated with gastrointestinal disease, and recurrent intra-oral herpes simplex infection.
 A systemic cause is more likely in adults who suddenly develop recurrent oral ulceration with no prior history.

 Special investigations may be indicated to rule out other causes of oral ulceration.
 These include blood tests to exclude anemia, deficiencies of iron, folate or vitamin B12, or celiac disease.
-However, the nutritional deficiencies may be latent and the peripheral blood picture may appear relatively normal.
-Some suggest that screening for celiac disease should form part of the routine work up for individuals complaining of recurrent oral ulceration.
-Many of the systemic diseases cause other symptoms apart from oral ulceration, which is in contrast to aphthous stomatitis where there is isolated oral ulceration.
-Patch testing may be indicated if allergies are suspected (e.g. a strong relationship between certain foods and episodes of ulceration).
-Several drugs can cause oral ulceration (e.g. nicorandil), and a trial substitution to an alternative drug may highlight a causal relationship.
+However, the nutritional deficiencies may be latent, and the peripheral blood picture may appear relatively normal.
+Some suggest that screening for celiac disease should form part of the routine workup for individuals complaining of recurrent oral ulceration.
+Many of the systemic diseases cause other symptoms apart from oral ulceration, which is in contrast to aphthous stomatitis, where there is isolated oral ulceration.
+Patch testing may be indicated if allergies are suspected (e.g., a strong relationship between certain foods and episodes of ulceration).
+Several drugs can cause oral ulceration (e.g., nicorandil), and a trial substitution to an alternative drug may highlight a causal relationship.

 Tissue biopsy is not usually required, unless to rule out other suspected conditions such as oral squamous cell carcinoma.
 The histopathologic appearance is not pathognomonic (the microscopic appearance is not specific to the condition).
 Early lesions have a central zone of ulceration covered by a fibrinous membrane.
 In the connective tissue deep to the ulcer there is increased vascularity and a mixed inflammatory infiltrate composed of lymphocytes, histiocytes and polymorphonuclear leukocytes.
 The epithelium on the margins of the ulcer shows spongiosis and there are many mononuclear cells in the basal third.
 There are also lymphocytes and histiocytes in the connective tissue surrounding deeper blood vessels near to the ulcer, described histologically as "perivascular cuffing".

 Classification

-Aphthous stomatitis has been classified as a type of non-infectious stomatitis (inflammation of the mouth).
+Aphthous stomatitis has been classified as a non-infectious stomatitis (inflammation of the mouth).
 One classification distinguishes "common simple aphthae", accounting for 95% of cases, with 3–6 attacks per year, rapid healing, minimal pain and restriction of ulceration to the mouth; and "complex aphthae", accounting for 5% of cases, where ulcers may be present on the genital mucosa in addition to mouth, healing is slower and pain is more severe.
 A more common method of classifying aphthous stomatitis is into three variants, distinguished by the size, number and location of the lesions, the healing time of individual ulcers and whether a scar is left after healing (see below).